 All-purpose flour contains an average amount of proteins.

-Self Rising flour, on the other hand, includes baking powder and salt.
+Self Rising flour, however, includes baking powder and salt.
 The baking powder and salt have been evenly distributed through the flour.

 Self-rising flour is mostly found in baking recipes, such as biscuits, muffins, bagels, cookies, cakes, and scones.

-The important thing to remember is that since the self-rising flour already has baking powder and salt in the flour, you do not add any more.
+The critical thing to remember is that since the self-rising flour already has baking powder and salt in the flour, you do not add any more.

 How To Make Self-Rising Flour